An Early Bedtime Might Be Just What Your Child Needs

 What Other Benefits Can Come From An Early Bedtime & Healthy Sleep Habits?

 Decreased Likelihood Of Obesity

-In a study published in the Journal of Pediatrics, they found that poor toddler age sleep schedules were found to predict behavioral problems during primary school age years.
-Healthy, regular sleep habits appear to be important for young children’s healthy development.
+In a study published in the Journal of Pediatrics, they found that poor toddler-age sleep schedules were found to predict behavioral problems during primary school age years.
+Healthy, regular sleep habits appear to be essential for young children’s healthy development.

 Meeting our sleep needs, helps both children and adults to stay healthy.
 A lack of sleep makes us more susceptible to illness.
 Our immune system is suppressed when we are not getting adequate sleep, making us more likely to catch any virus we are exposed to.

 In fact, after even just one night of partial sleep loss (<5 hours), the white blood cells that protect against infectious diseases and foreign invaders are reduced by up to 70 percent.
 Woah!

 And this is from a single night of poor sleep.
 Just imagine how chronic sleep deprivation can affect overall health and vitality!

 Alone Time For Parents